voleer/interview-devops-old/README.md

 - What scripting language(s) are you comfortable with?

+- What cloud provider(s) have you had experience with and what have you used them for?

 - Name some tools that you use and describe their purpose in your work.

 ## Repo structure